daleal/station/README.md

 Lightweight Rails 6 generator template built with `Docker` and `docker-compose` to **_plug and play_** with a final image size of just `~162MB`.

+## But... **Why**?

+If you are anything like me, you probably also hate having to download extra tooling **just** to generate the boilerplate project.
+With Docker, I can generate the project and then run it using only one tool.
+I love that!
+Also, the template has a **_plug and play_** philosophy, so it will **just work**, and I like that too.

 ## Using Station

 To use the generator, **you don't need to download/clone anything**.
 Just run the following command: